J4NN0/pulumi-dynamic-iac/README.md

        pulumi stack init

     Not that if this is your first time running pulumi new or other pulumi commands, you may be prompted to log in to the Pulumi Service.
-After logging in, the CLI will proceed with walking you through creating a new project:
+After logging in, the CLI will proceed with walking you through creating a new stack:

    - You will be asked for a stack name.
 Hit `ENTER` to accept the default value of `dev`.